See 16 Ways to Use this Flavor

 Safety Precautions: Misuse of dry ice may be harmful or fatal.

-1. Supervise children careful when using dry ice.
+- Supervise children carefully when using dry ice.

-3. Use cotton gloves or towels to handle the dry ice.
-Do not let the dry ice touch your skin.
+- Use cotton gloves or towels when handling dry ice.
+Do not let dry ice come into contact with your skin.

-4. Store dry ice in an insulated container.
-Do not put a tight lid on the container or the increasing gas pressure may cause the container to explode.
+- Store dry ice in an insulated container.
+Do not put a tight lid on the container, or the rising gas pressure may cause it to explode.

 Other Carbonated Beverages